Acceptance of who we are and vision of who we can become are available… if we face our shortcomings and learn something positive from them.

 Dr. Beth Cujé, LPC, LMFT

 ABOUT DR. BETH: It’s fair to say I’ve been around for a while.
 For thirty plus years I’ve been in private practice as a counselor/marriage and family therapist, and loving it!
 Between 1980 and 1991, in addition to my private practice as a psychotherapist, I had the privilege of teaching and supervising graduate students at The George Washington University as part-time faculty.
-Seeing people from all walks of life learn to understand and accept themselves and to transform is one of the greatest joys of my life!
+Seeing my students and clients learn to understand and accept themselves and transform is one of the greatest joys of my life!

 In 1991, I left the university to devote myself to my demanding psychotherapy practice and to writing.
 The product?
 My unique self-help approach to psychotherapy and my book, Become the Person You Were Meant to Be – The Choice-Cube Method: Step by Step to Choice and Change.
 Spreading the message of the Choice-Cube Method through writing books and blogging is a passion of mine.(My blogs are archived on my Home Page, and I am finishing my second book.)